jie-meng/LuaDroid/README.md

-# LuaDroid
-Lua interpreter on Android
+# LuaDroid -- Lua interpreter for Android

-How to import LuaDroid into Android project:
+## How to import LuaDroid into Android project:

 1. Add the JitPack repository to your build file
     - gradle